Up to 85% of women who develop breast cancer have little to no family history of the disease

 Hereditary Breast and Ovarian Cancer

-Roughly 15% of women diagnosed with breast cancer have some type of family history of the disease.
-For a small percentage of these women, there may be a very strong family history of breast cancer and other types or related cancers.
+Approximately 15% of women diagnosed with breast cancer have some type of family history of the disease.
+For this small percentage of women, there may be a very strong family history of breast cancer and other types or related cancers.
 This type of cancer develops when there is a change to certain genes that are passed down from a parent to his/her child.
 Women who have these genetic changes are at higher risk of developing something called Hereditary Breast and Ovarian Cancer (HBOC).
-It is important to identify these women so they can receive proper management and follow up from their healthcare providers.
+It is important to identify these women so they can receive proper management and follow up from their healthcare providers and cancer prevention specialists.

 Sporadic Breast Cancer